Kimplul/copyjit/README.md

 5: next_operation
 ```

-This however isn't implemented at the moment.
+This, however, isn't implemented at the moment.
 Also, not all operations should
 reserve data as extra jumps are most likely pretty costly, and data should be
 reserved to instructions that load immediate values and the like.